jailbirt/theeye-docs/cli/README.md

 `NODE_ENV=cfgfilename ./cli/theeye-cli.js -a get -r resource`

-Note that you will be able to perform only actions authorized to the user you are using (check configuration options).
+Note: You will be able to perform only authorized actions to the user you are using (check configuration options).
 Agents for example, have limited permissions.
 To perform advanced actions (like create, delete or update) you will need a user with admin or higher permissions.